 In 2014 the Coaches Association of Canada started to transfer over coaching credentials to The Locker. https://thelocker.coach.ca In The Locker all your coaching credits and courses are maintained, basically showing a resume, of all the work you have done.
 If you need to update your information in The Locker or have further questions, please contact the CFF Coaching Development Coordinator Maître Ildemaro Sanchez for more information at firstname.lastname@example.org

 6/ I have taken the Instructor Beginner in one weapon.
 How to do I acquire the second or third weapon coaching experience and certification?

 Once you have completed the Instructor Beginner Course in one weapon, then you can focus on only the weapon specific portions of the other weapons, you do not have to take the full course over again.
 As well, since the new system is competency based, you can also challenge for the other weapons by submitting your weapon specific video (collective and individual) for review and evaluation.

 7/ I trained in another country as a Fencing Coach.
 How do I receive credit or certification for the work I have already done?

-Please download the steps here in our Foreign Coaching Equivalency pdf.
-Document
+Please download the steps here in the CFF Coaching Evaluation International Document.

 Specific questions and personal cases should be directed to the CFF Coaching Development Coordinator at email@example.com